 Click here for the 2013 Webinar presentation slides on Yeast Overgrowth and ASD by Holly Bortfeld

-Bacteria live in the intestinal tract, sharing space with the yeast.
+Antibiotics kill bacteria, both good and bad, but not yeast.
 Antibiotic use makes yeast worse, or can start off an unhealthy reaction causing yeast overgrowth.
-Antibiotics kill bacteria, both good and bad, but not yeast.
-When using antibiotics, the bad bacteria can take over the system and yeast can grow to fill in the space left by the removal of the bacteria.
+Yeast can grow to fill in the space left by the removal of the bacteria.

-What is important to remember: Yeast live and feed on sugar.
-Limiting high sugar (or foods that turn into sugar in the gut) is the first and most important step.
-A diet high in carbs causes and feeds yeast.
+What is important to remember: Yeast lives and feeds on sugar.
+Limiting high sugar (or foods that turn into sugar in the gut) is the first and most important step to controlling yeast overgrowth.
+A diet high in carbs causes and feeds yeast overgrowth.

-Yeast overgrowth manifests itself in two forms – behavior and physical.
+Yeast overgrowth manifests itself in behavior and physical signs.

 - Inappropriate laughter

 - Unexplained intermittent crying episodes